saikats5/reduxbasics/README.md

 polyfill is to make code backward compatible

 Store --> all your applications states/data
-Reducers --> take in actions and update part of application state
+Reducers --> take in actions and update part of application state Provider --> Makes store available to all containers/component